| CURRENCY

 yet half its population is supported by traditional low

 technology industry and agriculture.
+By

 signing the North American Free Trade Agreement (NAFTA),